Commonly Asked Questions

 Q. How long does certification last?

-Certification is valid for one year, from the date issued, with the option to renew annually.
+Certification is valid for two years, from the date issued, with the option to renew for additional unlimited two-year terms.

 With initial certification, no continuing education (CE) is required.
-In subsequent years, the SFIA requires that the certified contractor's office complete five (5) CE credits annually.
-These CE credits should be obtained during the prior year, and documentation is required.
-This requirement is not limited to courses on CFS, or to the contractor.
+In subsequent years, the SFIA requires that the certified contractor's office complete five (5) CE credits annually (10 hours for the duration of the Certification term).
 Credits can be obtained by any member of the contracting firm, on any topic of interest associated with the construction industry.
 Examples include building science, construction law, risk management, and safety.
+These CE credits should be obtained during the prior year, and documentation is required.
+This requirement is not limited to courses on CFS, or to the contractor – other members in the organization can contribute CE credits to the total.

 Q. How will SFIA promote my certification?

-SFIA will help promote member certification in two ways: first, by utilizing the association’s promotional channels and tools; second, by providing certified contractors with their own “toolkit” to promote their expertise within their own markets.
+SFIA will help promote member certification in two ways: first, by utilizing the association’s promotional channels and tools; second, by providing certified contractors and truss fabricators with their own “toolkit” to promote their expertise within their own markets.

 Yes.
-In addition to US contractors, both Canadian and Mexican-based contractors are able to become certified.
+Both Canadian and U.S.-based contractors are able to become certified.